Dos And Don’ts of Exercising With Hashimoto’s

 Talk To Your Doctor

-I hope that if you either suspect you have Hashimoto’s or Hypothyroidism or you have been diagnosed with either, that you have regular checkups with a good doctor.
-Working with your doctor to make sure your thyroid hormone medication is at the right levels is imperative to managing symptoms.
+If you suspect you have Hashimoto’s or hypothyroidism or have been diagnosed with either, you have regular checkups with a good doctor.
+Working with your doctor to make sure your thyroid hormone medication is at the proper levels is imperative to managing symptoms.

 Start Slowly